This segment of the website is best viewed on a Pc, Laptop, or Tablet device to get the best experience with the Navigation.

 The Hunstanton line was not on any list from the Beeching cuts as it remained profitable and was not on the closure list from the Beeching report.

-All trains leaving King's Lynn had a single line token key.
+All trains leaving King's Lynn had a single-line token key.

-Also the m&gnjr had also closed stopping trains coming in from the north and midlands.That had closed in 1959
+Also, the m&gnjr had closed, stopping trains coming in from the North and Midlands.

-also car ownership was on the increase.
+Private car ownership was also on the increase.